HarmanBhutani/snake-harman_AI/README.md

 # SnakeGame-Harman_AI

-# Snake
+Once you will have all the libraries available that are mentioned in requirements , you can directly run this project .
+Please let me know if you face any issue .
+You can mail me at byteharman0101@gmail.com

 [![][badge-travis]][build-travis] [![][badge-appveyor]][build-appveyor] ![][badge-python]

 This project focuses on the artificial intelligence of the [Snake][wiki-snake] game.
 The snake's goal is to eat the food continuously and fill the map with its bodies ASAP.
-The [old version][snake-proj-old] of this project is written in C++.
-Now it has been rewritten using Python for a user-friendly GUI and the simplicity in the implementations of algorithms.

 ***[Algorithms >][doc-algorithms]***